Drakran/SMUDSFinalProject/README.md

 # CSE2341-18F-search-engine-Skyler-Tran-Terry-Wang-Jaime-Goicoechea
 # Welcome to EmperorPenguins Territory
-# All by Terry and some other guys
+# All by Terry (and maybe some other penguins but shh)